Cryptnox-Software/cryptnoxpro/README.rst

 The PUK code must be 15 alphanumerical characters ('a'-'z', 'A'-'Z', '0'-'9').

-Demo mode
+Easy mode
 ---------

 **Warning:** Only use for testing purposes.

-The card can be initialized in demo mode.
+The card can be initialized in easy mode.
 This is done for convenience of the user as you don't have to enter the card secrets.
 For this reason it comes at the expense of security.

 The card is initialized with following infomation:

-* Owner name: "DEMO"
+* Owner name: "EASY MODE"
-* Owner email: "DEMO"
+* Owner email: "EASY MODE"
 * PIN code 000000000
-* PIK code 000000000000
+* PIK code 000000000000 (the length depends on te card type)

 When the application asks for any secret, PIN or PUK code, press "ENTER" key.
 The application will use the predefined information to fill it for you.

-Demo mode on card is determined from the owner name and email.
+Easy mode on card is determined from the owner name and email.

 Interactive mode
 ----------------